Kieran McKenna: Ipswich's inspirational manager in the words of his players

 "But you can see from the outside the improvements that we've made as a squad and as individuals.
 He's taken us all to the next level, which is a sign of an incredible coach.

-"For me personally, he's just kind of simplified my game right down, and for so many players just doing that can get so much more out of them.
+"For me personally, he's just simplified my game right down, and for so many players just doing that can get so much more out of them.

 "I have key things that I bring to the team that he wants from me every single week.
 Set roles within the system, and as long as I execute them on a match day, it's effective."

 "I went to Fleetwood (in 2015) as a No 9, and I'm definitely not a No 9.
-So finding my position has definitely help me progress.
+So finding my position has definitely helped me progress.

 "And then obviously coming here and the boss coming in, he's tweaked my position again ever so slightly.
 And that's really where I'm starting to reap the best rewards from it."